nathancorpuz/nathancorpuz.github.io/essays/softwaree engineering.md

   - Javascript
 ---

 Prior to ICS 314, I had zero experience working with Javascript.
 After completing the freecodecamp introduction to Javascript, my interest in the Javascript programming language suddenly went up.
+My initial impression of JavaScipt is that it's really convinient to be able to write, test, and run code via a browser.
+Using websites such as jsfiddle.net, also allows for us to share code by sharing a URL.
+This saves a lot of hassle and time from having to upload a file in order to share it with others.

 ## In the context of programming